maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

    * **HTML standard compatibility** - Badly formatted html causes errors in the browsers and creates differences across browsers.
 Try to run your site though a checker tool.

    * **Accessibility standard compatibility** - Your application may not work for disabled people, and some of the low-hanging fruit in that space are collected in standard checkers available as sites and browser add-ons.

+   * **Layers of its architecture** - This particular application is in-browser only.
+Some web applications comprise of frontend and backend.
+When we would focus on testing of the backend, we may miss problems in the frontend.
+Understanding what parts make the application helps us target our exploration.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide40.png)